Chart Color Schemes

 The level of general health in Reservoir - South West is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Reservoir - South West shows better-than-average health outcomes, with fewer common health conditions among its general population compared to national averages, but higher prevalence in older and at-risk cohorts.
+Reservoir South West shows better-than-average health outcomes, with low prevalence of common conditions among its general population.

-Private health cover is held by approximately 51% of the total population (~7,777 people), slightly lower than the average SA2 area.
+However, it has higher rates among older and at-risk cohorts compared to national averages.
+Private health cover is held by approximately 51% of its total population (~7,777 people), slightly lower than the average SA2 area.
 The most prevalent medical conditions are mental health issues (9.7%) and asthma (7.7%), while 71.2% of residents report no medical ailments, compared to 70.2% in Greater Melbourne.
-The area has a lower proportion of seniors aged 65 and over at 13.0% (1,984 people), compared to Greater Melbourne's 15.2%.
-Health outcomes among seniors require more attention than those for the broader population.
+It has a lower proportion of seniors aged 65 and over at 13.0% (1,984 people), compared to Greater Melbourne's 15.2%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health